Kromzem/Wallpaper-Color-Sorter/README.md

 # wallpaper_color_sorter

-Tool to sort wallpapers by their dominant color in rainbow order
+Tool to sort wallpapers by their dominant color in hue order.

 ## Getting Started